Server setup

 Configs file are created, system is ready to run.

-Port forwarding in a router of your server network, needs to be configured to allow peoples from outside of your LAN to access some gameserver ports, required to connect.
-It involves NAT and FIREWALL configuration of your router.
+Port forwarding (opens new window) in a router of your server network, needs to be configured to allow peoples from outside of your LAN to access some gameserver ports, required to connect.
+It involves NAT (opens new window) and FIREWALL (opens new window) configuration of your router.
 This procedure is different for each router model and cannot be briefly described in this article.

 You need to read the router manual and configure it as follows :